Find the answers to your CSA questions here.

 It is important to find a way to get your box during the stated time frame.
 If you cannot get to the pickup location on time or are out of town, we suggest sending a friend or family member in your place.
 It’s a great way to introduce the CSA to others.
 We cannot guarantee that CSA boxes will be available outside of the stated pickup time.

-Incorporated in 1999, PCFA did not organize as an organic coop.
+Incorporated in 1999, PCFA did not organize as an organic cooperative.
 Therefore, our growers use a variety of agricultural practices.
-Some Penn's Corner growers are certified organic and many more follow organic practices and principles.
+Some Penn’s Corner growers are Certified Organic and many more follow organic practices and principles.
 Some are Certified Naturally Grown which is a similar, alternative certification program to organic.
-Penn's Corner also includes some conventional farms that practice Integrated Pest Management.
+Penn’s Corner also includes some conventional farms that practice Integrated Pest Management.